-When locating the control module, try to find a secure location that will not require you to extend the harnesses' wires other heat sources) and any obvious leaks.
+When locating the control module, try to find a secure location that will not require you to extend the harnesses' wires (they are 1.5 meters long).
+Keep it away from the heater core (or any other heat sources) and any obvious leaks.